karinafukuda/karinafukuda/README.md

 Formada em marketing, atuei por 12 anos na área comercial com vendas e gestão de pessoas.
 No final de 2020, por incentivo de pessoas queridas e por ver a movimentação na área de TI, resolvi mudar e descobrir esse novo mundo.
 Pretendo me aprofundar em front-end !

+# About Me
+I'm Karina, I'm 31 years old, I'm a student of systems analysis and development.
+Graduated in marketing, I worked for 12 years in the commercial area with sales and people management.
+At the end of 2020, due to the encouragement of loved ones and seeing the movement in the IT area, I decided to change and discover this new world.
+I intend to delve into the front-end!
 ***

 **Linguagens e Tecnologias**